websperts/tinypng-cli/README.md

 	tinypng assets/img/demo.png --height 123
 	tinypng assets/img/demo.png --width 123 --height 123

+You may need to resize some large files only, you know, these ones provided by your customers ;)

+	tinypng --if-larger-than 1600 assets/img
+	tinypng --if-bigger-than 1572864 assets/img

+To avoid the same files to be processed multiple times, a cache is created in the $HOME/.tinypng-cache/ directory.

+You can bypass it:

+	tinypng --bypass-cache assets/img

+Or clear it:

+	tinypng --clear-cache

+And maybe you need to print all the results on screen, in that case juste activate the verbose mode

+	tinypng assets/img/demo.png --width 123 --verbose

 That's it.
 Pretty easy, huh?

 ## Changelog

+* 0.0.9
+	* Optimize only if file weight if bigger than the provided value (in bytes)
+	* Optimize only if width or height is bigger than the provided value (in pixels)
+	* Halt script on invalid argument
+	* Use a cache to not optimize the same file twice
+	* Verbose mode
+	* Add an argument to set the minimal acceptable compression (in %)
+	* Update README
+* 0.0.8
+	* Add support for different resize methods (by tomatolicious)
 * 0.0.7
 	* Implement support for uppercase file extensions
 * 0.0.6